-Looking for top tips on kalanchoe care?
-You've come to the right place.
-When it comes to flowering houseplants, easy-care kalanchoes are definitely worth their keep.
+When it comes to flowering houseplants, an easy-care kalanchoe is definitely worth its keep.
 Sporting bright blooms and green, rubbery leaves, they will give an indoor corner, mantelpiece, or table an instant uplift.

 'Kalanchoe plants make for an attractive and low-maintenance addition to any home,' says the expert team behind houseplant food, Baby Bio®.
 And as they tend to bloom in early spring (around February), they're a great addition to follow on from your selection of Christmas plants.
 Plus, with the proper care, they can re-flower year after year.